US STOCKS-S&P 500 ends higher, led by defensive shares

 With Collins and then Bullard "we have had some very hawkish talk, but the market has really taken it in stride," said Keith Lerner, co-chief investment officer at Trust Advisory Services.
 "It hasn’t hit the market to the downside like it has in the past."

-The S&P 500 stalled this week after a month-long rally following softer-than-expected inflation data that sparked hopes the central bank could temper its market-punishing rate hikes.
+For the week, the S&P 500 fell 0.7%, retreating modestly after a strong month-long rally spurred by softer-than-expected inflation data that sparked hopes the central bank could temper its market-punishing rate hikes.

+The Nasdaq fell 1.6% for the week, while the Dow was basically unchanged.

 "Markets are in a bit of a holding pattern" ahead of employment and other economic data, said Lauren Goodwin, economist and portfolio strategist at New York Life Investments.